 |School type||private, coed college|

-When applying to Queens University of Charlotte, it's important to note the application deadline is rolling.
+When applying to Queens University of Charlotte, it's important to note the application deadline is rolling, and the early action deadline is December 1.
 The application fee at Queens University of Charlotte is $40.
-It is selective, with an acceptance rate of 73.6 percent.
+It is selective, with an acceptance rate of 52.7 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |Fall 2012 acceptance rate||52.7%|

 |SAT/ACT scores must be received by||N/A|